konne88/konne88.github.io/_posts/2015-08-17-paradoxes.md

 ------------------------------------

 This post provides formal proofs of three paradoxes that occur in type systems with unrestricted recursion, negative data types, or type in type (Girard's paradox).
+The title is a pun on BuzzFeedy headlines.
 <!--more-->
 The [source code of the paradoxes][SRC] is available for download.